How Many Ounces in a Half Liter?

 A liter is based on a unit of volume as one cubic decimetre.

 In addition to your knowledge about liters and their measurements, the liter was initially stated to be based on one cubic decimetre of any volumetric liquid.
 This information about the liters is proven reliable and authentic because of the metric system of imperial units.
-The plan reportedly states that a liter is a unit used to measure the volume.
-On top of this liter study, the unit was first established in 1901 to clearly define that a liter is a volume equivalent to one kilogram of pure crystal water.
-Thus, you learned that liter is based on the volumetric calculation of liquids and fluids of various kinds.
+The plan reportedly states that a liter is used to measure the volume.
+On top of this literature study, the unit was first established in 1901 to clearly define that a liter is a volume equivalent to one kilogram of pure crystal water.
+Thus, you learned that literature is based on the volumetric calculation of liquids and fluids of various kinds.

 What Size is a Liter?